vojtechruz/vojtechruzicka-blog/changelist.md

 - updated java 10 var article about java 11 var lambda updates
 - updated springfox version
 - updated key promoter article with new info and screenshots
+- Merged tags and archives pages as they were the same